sharetribe/flex-docs/src/docs/background/02-overview/index.md

 When building a platform with Flex, your task is to design and create a fantastic marketplace UI.
 We handle everything else for you.
 If your Marketplace UI is a web-based UI, you also need to host it somewhere.

-If you're new to Flex, we recommend starting out with the [Flex Template for Web](/references/ftw/).
+If you're new to Flex, we recommend starting out with [Flex Template for Web](/references/ftw/).
 The template comes with instructions on how to easily set it up on your local machine, as well as how to host it in the [Heroku](https://heroku.com/) PaaS platform.